-It is interesting to note that even in a fairly simple environment, the SHARP protocol does not fare very well.
-While broad conclusions should not be drawn from this observation, which is based on very limited data, one could postulate that efficient temporal style resource coordination requires a more involved protocol.
-In the future, we plan to extend the protocols to improve efficiency and to cope with increasingly sophisticated IHome environment scenarios and situations requiring more complex negotiation between the agents.
+In the future, we plan to extend the protocols to cope with increasingly sophisticated IHome environment scenarios and situations requiring more complex negotiation between the agents.
 Temporal chains of multi-resource tasks is one example of this - particularly if member tasks are assigned to different agents.
 This leads to an interrelated multi-agent task and resource coordination problem.
 The introduction of multiple robots in the environment will motivate this area of exploration.
-We will also explore survivability, adaptability, and responsiveness issues in this context.
-We feel that diagnosis is a key part of adaptability, which is needed to make MAS more robust in changing or adversarial environments.
-Our goal is to use diagnosis [16] and adaptability to allow the agent to dynamically work towards the appropriate tradeoff of robustness versus efficiency.
-Ongoing research is looking at diagnosis of coordination activities, and how diagnostic and evidential information can be modeled in a domain independent manner.
+We will also explore survivability, adaptability, and responsiveness issues in this context - deploying diagnoses and learning components currently under development.